How to Become a School Nurse

 Consider Becoming a Certified School Nurse

-While not required by all states/employers, pursuing certification showcases a nurse’s commitment to the role while highlighting their knowledge and experience.
+Many employers and states do not require school nurses to become certified.
+However, pursuing certification showcases a nurse’s commitment to school nursing while highlighting their knowledge and experience.

-The National Board for Certified School Nurses (NBCSN) offers RNs the nationally certified school nurse (NSCN) certification.
-To become an NCSN, the NBCSN requires nurses to have an active RN license, a BSN or higher, 1,000 hours of clinical experience within the last three years, and a passing score on the certification exam.
+The National Board for Certified School Nurses (NBCSN) offers RNs the nationally certified school nurse (NCSN) certification.
+To become an NCSN, the NBCSN requires nurses to have an active RN license, a BSN or MSN with a school nursing concentration, 1,000 hours of clinical experience within the last three years, and a passing score on the certification exam.

-To renew a NCSN certification, applicants should submit required fees, a copy of their RN license, a passing score on the most recent certification exam, 2,000 hours of clinical practice in school nursing, and proof of employment in school health or a related field.
+To renew an NCSN certification, applicants should submit required fees, a copy of their RN license, a passing score on the most recent certification exam, 2,000 hours of clinical practice in school nursing, and proof of employment in school health.

 School Nurse Education